Team-Immersive-Intelligence/ImmersiveIntelligence/src/main/resources/assets/immersiveintelligence/ie_manual/en_us/ii_warfare/light_engineer_armor.md

 |[crafting]{source:"scuba_tank"}|
 The Scuba Tank gives the ability to remain longer underwater with no need to resurface for new air reserves.
-It can be filled with oxygen using the [bottling machine](bottling_machine).Comes especially handy during underwater construction works.
+It can be filled with oxygen using the **Bottling Machine** comes especially handy during underwater construction works.
 Requires a Gas Mask to work.

 # 14
 **Exoskeleton**